iwanders/scalopus/scalopus_examples/README.md

 built using the `native` tracing backend, because that's the only one that makes sense for such a usecase.
 I don't expect this use case to be particularly useful, but it's possible.

+## `embedded_catapult_recorder.cpp`
+This shows how one could embed the catapult recorder in the process that produces the tracepoints.
+This example is only built using the `native` tracing backend, because that's the only one that makes sense for such a usecase.
+This can be useful when measuring durations in short-lived programs, or when the full lifetime of the process needs to be captured.

 ## `query_servers.cpp`
 This results in a binary that will connect to all discovered servers and obtain the data provided through the introspect , process info and trace mapping endpoints.
 The binary outputs human readable text to `stderr` while it is working, at